LMCRC/Newclid_Transformer/README.md

 # Solving Olympiad Geometry without Human Demonstrations

-This repository contains the code necessary to install and run DDAR and a version of AlphaGeometry using pyTorch to implement the LM
+This repository contains the code necessary to install and run a version of AlphaGeometry using pytorch.

-It should be able to reproduce results of DDAR and AlphaGeometry, the two geometry theorem provers introduced in the [Nature 2024](https://www.nature.com/articles/s41586-023-06747-5) paper:
+It allows to reproduce results of DDAR and AlphaGeometry, the two geometry theorem provers introduced in the [Nature 2024](https://www.nature.com/articles/s41586-023-06747-5) paper:

 *<center>"Solving Olympiad Geometry without Human Demonstrations".</center>*
 </br>